2jacobtan/my-recommendations/README.md

 Sorted by popularity https://marketplace.visualstudio.com/search?target=VSCode&category=Themes&sortBy=Installs

 I like Noctis Lux at daytime.
-All the dark themes here are great for nighttime, many also good for daytime.
+All dark themes here are great for nighttime, many also good for daytime.

 ### vividly coloured